dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 destination.
 Note that the actual processing finishes in step 2, after a number of iterations.

-# Zoom Box Movement Root Disappearance Prevention
+# Root Disappearance Prevention
-Prevention of disappearance of the root box is a Zoom Box Move Processing step, see above.
+Prevention of disappearance of the root box is a Zooming Move Processing step, see above.

 Disappearance of the root box is prevented by restricting its size and position.